antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 .NET 5 will have several cloud & web investments, such as smaller, faster, single file EXEs that use less memory which are appropriate for microservices and containerized applications across operating systems.
 We'll continue to build on the work we've done so far.

 We are still committed to one .NET platform and delivering a quality .NET 5 release to our millions of users in November this year.
-You will continue to see a wave of innovation happening with multiple previews on the journey to one .NET.
+You'll continue to see a wave of innovation happening with multiple previews on the journey to one .NET.

 ## Download Preview 4